NavyaG-lab/Tech-writer/etl_operators/setup_datomic_pii_deletion_monitoring.md

 ## How it works

-The first sparkOp you add in step 1 above is used in our `ManagedOps` section to create 13 more sparkOps:
+The first sparkOp you add in step 1 above is used in our `ManagedOps` section to create 15 more sparkOps:

 1. The ServingOp
 2. The JoinHistoryOp
 3. MonitorTiming: Check if reextraction of excised data is late
-4. MonitorCompletenes: Check if every excised entity in malzahar is either served today or was joined in the past
+4. MonitorCompleteness: Check if every excised entity in malzahar is either served today or was joined in the past
 5. MonitorDuplication: Check if any excised entity in malzahar is found in the current joins or the joinHistory twice: Indicating that it was served for